sloul1/docker/jellyfin/README.md

 ## Reset Jellyfin admin password

 > [!IMPORTANT]
-> You need to be in the same network with Jellyfin server.
+> You need to be on the same network with Jellyfin server.

 - Stop the container
 - Change `config/system.xml` file line `"IsSetupWizardComplete"` value to `"false"`